Green Room (film): Plot

-The band tears up the floorboards and discovers a drug lab under the bar, but the only exit is locked from the outside.
-Arming themselves with improvised weapons, they attempt to fight their way out.
-Neo-Nazi Clark unleashes a fighting dog which kills Tiger.
+Searching for a way out, the band discovers an underground drug lab, but the only exit is locked from the outside.
+Arming themselves with improvised weapons, they exit the green room into the empty club.
+A skinhead, Clark, unleashes an attack dog, which kills Tiger.
 Amber and Pat drive the dog away with microphone feedback.
-Reece escapes through a window, only to be stabbed to death by Alan.
+Reece flees through a window but is hacked to death by a skinhead.

 Pat, Amber, and Sam retreat to the green room.

-Daniel arrives and Darcy sends him in to kill the remaining survivors, claiming they murdered Emily, his girlfriend.
-However, he instead talks to them, and Amber explains that Werm murdered Emily after discovering she and Daniel were planning to leave the skinhead life.
-Daniel agrees to help them escape, but as they venture back out into the bar, he is shot dead by the bartender.
-Pat kills the bartender and the group takes his shotgun, only to find themselves confronted by the full skinhead force.
-Sam mortally wounds Clark's dog with the shotgun before it kills her, and Amber is shot as she and Pat once again retreat to the green room.
+Darcy sends Daniel into the club to kill the band, who Darcy claims murdered Emily.
+Amber tells Daniel that Werm murdered Emily after discovering Daniel and Emily planned to leave the skinheads.
+Daniel agrees to help them escape and leads the band into the club, where he is shot dead by the bartender.
+The group kills the bartender and takes his shotgun, but Clark's dog kills Sam.
+Darcy's men wound Amber, who scrambles back to the green room with Pat.